The Seriousness of Sjögren's Disease

 What is Sjögren's Disease?

-Sjögren’s disease is an ever growing, chronic auto-immune inflammatory disease that still does not have an exact, precise etiology.
+Sjögren’s disease is an ever-growing, chronic auto-immune inflammatory disease that still does not have an exact, precise etiology.
 Sjögren’s Disease attacks healthy cells that are capable of producing tears and saliva in the glands.
 It affects over 3.1 million adults with symptoms starting to arise between the ages of 45-55 years of age, mostly the female population.
 Ratio 9:1 Women to men.
-Sjögren’s disease attacks and diminishes the lacrimal and salivary glandular functions which significantly reduces the proper amount of fluidity to the eyes, mouth, and joints.
-The main symptoms of Sjögren’s Disease are chronic dry eyes and severe dry mouth (xerostomia).
+Sjögren’s disease attacks and diminishes the lacrimal.

-Sjögren’s patients experience chronic dry eyes due to lack of tear production from the bilateral lacrimal ducts.
-Severe dry mouth (Xerostomia) is caused by a decrease or malfunction of salivary production from the parotid glands located on either side of the cheeks in the jawbone, sublingual glands located under the tongue and bilateral submandibular glands located below the jaw.
-The malfunction of the salivary glands significantly affect other areas of the body surrounding the glands.
+Sjögren’s patients experience chronic dry eyes due to a lack of tear production from the bilateral lacrimal ducts.
+Severe dry mouth (Xerostomia) is caused by a decrease or malfunction of salivary production from the parotid glands located on either side of the cheeks in the jawbone, sublingual glands located under the tongue, and bilateral submandibular glands located below the jaw.
+The malfunction of the salivary glands significantly affects other areas of the body surrounding the glands.